coding610/shadercore/styleConfig.md

 - Methods over variables
 - Long functions is prefered.
 Seperating functions into many is a possibility, but use it carefully.
 - Comment seperators is in the form of "////// \[\[speration\]\] //////"
+- They go: Builders, Setters and Getters (preferably one liners), Main
 - Include order:
     - std libs
     - opengl